ajaparicio36/rezvp-frontend/README.md

 ---

-Built with ❤️ using Next.js and TypeScript
+Built with ❤️ using Next.js, TypeScript, and secure authentication patterns